 You can establish this plan between your creditors yourself or by using a debt management company, which will liaise with your creditors on your behalf.
 If you choose this route, they'll charge you fees for establishing and conducting your plan, but they'll take over the management of your debt, taking the burden from you.

 The Money Advice Service is a good place to start when looking for a debt management company - it offers both national and regional firms' details.
-Be sure that the company you use is registered with the Financial Conduct Agency (FCA), which monitors the industry closely and can offer advice and assistance with managing your debt.
+If the company you use is registered with the Financial Conduct Agency (FCA), you can ask them for advice and to escalate your complaint.